Snipy7374/disnake-ext-paginator/README.md

 **pages: `list[disnake.Embed]`**

 - A list of `disnake.Embed` objects.

+### **raises RuntimeError**:
+- If the user is attempting to starts two paginators in the same command function body or if the user is attempting to use the same Paginator object to start a paginator twice.

 -----
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.